aerickt/steno-dictionaries/README.md

 > Unfortunately, entries using the number key will not be displayed as I have above, but rather with numbers.
 So viewing the dictionary you would see `350ER/TER` instead of `#PAOE/TER`.

-> I'm not sure if this is a good idea; it feels rather clunky, and I've only been trying this out for a few days so this may change.

 #### Movement keys
 This dictionary contains arrow key movements and a few selecting movements.
 By pressing down `STPH` on the left hand, the `-RPBG` cluster becomes arrow keys. `-FR` chorded together would be home, and `-LG` would be end.
 Pageup and pagedown resemble arrows pointing up and down respectively `-RPG` and `-FBL`.